openvinotoolkit/openvino/src/frontends/tensorflow/README.md

 It is often sufficient to use only [Loaders](./src/op).
 Two transformation pass is used when some TensorFlow operation cannot be mapped into a sub-graph of OpenVINO opset and its conversion depends on the succeeding operations in the graph.

-For a detailed explanation of the component architecture and its workflow, read [TensorFlow Frontend Architecture and Workflow](./docs/architecture.md).
+Read [TensorFlow Frontend Architecture and Workflow](./docs/architecture.md) for a detailed explanation of the component.

 ## Tutorials